amusant/tpt39/archi/PITCHME.md

 ---
 ### Pipeline

+* Parallelism in time.
+* each stage is dependent on the previous one.
-* e.g Car Assembly
+* e.g Car Assembly, Video Pipeline
-* Tasks must be  Independent of each other.
 Note:
 draw it on board
+---
+#### quiz

+* What could be the disadvantages of pipeline ?

+---
+#### quiz

+* How to calculate the performance of a pipeline ?

 ---
 ### Parallelism: Amdahl's Law
 `$$speedup= \frac{1}{S+\frac{P}{N}}$$`